Working with an Adult Social Care client

 • Occupational therapists: can assess whether a client’s home is safe and recommend adjustments.

 • Health and Social Care Connect (HSCC): is our contact centre for Adult Social Care, open 8am to 8pm, 7 days a week.
+See: Contact Adult Social Care

 If you are a PA supporting one of our clients, you are likely to have contact with one of these teams.
 For example, when setting up care arrangements or informing them that a client’s care needs have changed.

-Clients who receive Direct Payments
+Clients who receive direct payments

 Many clients pay for their services using direct payments.
 This is a budget which Adult Social Care gives the client so they can organise and buy their own care and support.